top of page

 Afrikinesis is a culturally grounded research paradigm and methodology for analyzing African and African-diaspora dance.

-It reveals how movement vocabulary, African aesthetics, dance systems, and embodied knowledge function as repositories of history and culture.
+It reveals how movement vocabulary, African dance aesthetics, dance systems, and embodied knowledge function as repositories of history and culture.

 Afrikinesis provides a framework for identifying, interpreting, and documenting African movement traditions across time and geography.